MY BEER CANS

 Labels for steel cans were printed on flat sheets, with several labels per-sheet.
 Then they were cut and rolled.
 This allowed for fine graphics and durable inks.
 But once the drawn & ironed steel and aluminum cans were developed, it was no longer possible to print can labels that way.
 Instead, the cans had to be made first and then printing was applied directly to the cans.
 Printing on aluminum presents special challenges, and today only large or well-financed brewers can afford to print on cans, let alone hide the aluminum sheen.
 Few choose to hide it.
 A large number embrace the silver aluminum color and make it part of the label.

 Craft Cans Craft cans in general are colorful and artistic but many just don't have the charm of vintage cans.
 Speaking strictly as a consumer, the actual "branding" of some craft breweries is highly questionable, regardless of how eye catching and pretty their cans are.
 When I go to buy canned craft beer I don't like searching all over the can to find out what style it is.
 Usually it turns out to be yet another hazy IPA in an ocean of hazy IPAs.
-But pretty as the cans are, the branding is often so terrible that I have to resort to looking at the shelf tags to determine the style of beer, and sometimes even that is not enough.
-Over time I've learned to recognize the artwork of several local breweries.
+But pretty as the cans are, the branding is often so ![]() Over time I've learned to recognize the artwork of several local breweries.
 Notice I said artwork, not labels, because they're more like art instead of labels.
 I'm not sure that's the way to reel in new consumers.
 It certainly hasn't reeled me in.
 I'm completely turned off by it as a consumer buying beer to drink and enjoy.
 Sometimes the collector in me is also turned off by it, though I do have some examples of "label art cans" on display. (right) Example of label art, a beer from Weathered Ground in Cool Ridge, WV called #Camplife.
 One must look on the back of the can and and read a tiny paragraph to see what kind of beer it is.

 ![]() (left) Reverse of #Camplife can.